Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map

 We showed that the energy-level shift for $1S$ is:

-Which represents Lamb shift corrections for $l=0$.
-This result is very important: as a possible means of introducing electron spin we replace $ l\rightarrow \pm \left( j+\frac{1}{2}\right) $ and $n\rightarrow n-j-1-\frac{ 1}{2}$ , where $j$ is the quantum number associated to the total angular momentum, then the $l=0$ state have the same total quantum number $j=\frac{1 }{2}.$ In this case the non-commutative value of the energy levels indicates the splitting of $1s$ states.Our analysis , we simply identify spin up if the non-commutativity parameter take the eigenvalue $+\Theta $ and spin down if non-commutativity parameter take the eigenvalue $-\Theta $, also can say that the Lamb shift induced by the space time non-commutative.
+In out analysis, we simply identify spin up if the non-commutativity parameter takes the eigenvalue $+\Theta $ and spin down if non-commutativity parameter takes the eigenvalue $-\Theta $.
+Also we can say that the Lamb shift is actually induced by the space-time non-commutativity which plays the role of a magnetic field and spin in the same moment (Zemann effect).
+This represents Lamb shift corrections for $l=0$.
+This result is very important: as a possible means of introducing electron spin we replace $ l\rightarrow \pm \left( j+\frac{1}{2}\right) $ and $n\rightarrow n-j-1-\frac{ 1}{2}$, where $j$ is the quantum number associated to the total angular momentum.
+Then the $l=0$ state has the same total quantum number $j=\frac{1}{ 2}$.
+In this case the non-commutative value of the energy levels indicates the splitting of $1s$ states.

-\subsection{Non-relativistic Limit}
+\subsection{Non-relativistic limit}

-The non-relativistic limit of non-commutative K-G equation $(26)$ is written as \cite{16,36a} :
+The non-relativistic limit of the non-commutative K-G equation $(26)$ is written as \cite{32,33}:

+In this non-relativistic limit the charged boson does not represent a single charged particle, but is a distribution of positive and negative charges which are different and extended in space linearly in $\sqrt{\Theta }$.
+The absence of a perturbation term of form $\Theta /r^{2}$ in the non-commutative coulomb interaction demonstrates that the distribution of positive and negative charges is spherically symmetric.
+This can be interpreted as the spherically symmetric distribution of charges of the quarks inside in the proton.

-Now to obtain the modification of energy levels as a result of the non-commutative terms in Eq. $(38)$, we use the first-order perturbation theory.
-The spectrum of $H_{0}\left( \theta =0\right) $ and the corresponding wave functions are well known and given by:
+Now to obtain the modification of energy levels as a result of the non-commutative terms in eq. $(39)$, we use the first-order perturbation theory.
+The spectrum of $H_{0}\left( \Theta =0\right) $ and the corresponding wave functions are well-known and given by:

 and